HelseVestRHF/social-coding/README.md

 <span>&nbsp;</span>

-In the example above "main" is the name of the branch in the repository that we do work in currently.
+In this example "main" is the name of the branch in the repository that we do work in currently.
 Its position is linked to the location of the latest change - the *HEAD* of our repository.
+Adding a memory point, a *commit* will store the status of the file and provide a numeric code for that point, the *commit-id*.